 It has been the most exciting GAA Hurling Championship ever.
-A young, talented, and enormously skilful Clare team, emerged in 2013 like a force of nature to replace the great Kilkenny four-in-a row team as All Ireland champions.
+A young, talented, and enormously skillful Clare team emerged in 2013 as a force of nature to replace the great Kilkenny four-in-a-row team as All Ireland champions.

-In Munster, Limerick hurlers took their righful place after years in the wilderness as provincial champions – and Waterford, Tipperary and Galway, have talented teams anxious to put the disappointments of 2013 behind them as we look forward to what promises to be another memorable hurling season in 2014.
+In Munster, Limerick hurlers took their rightful place after years in the wilderness as provincial champions – and Waterford, Tipperary, and Galway, have talented teams anxious to put the disappointments of 2013 behind them as we look forward to what promises to be another memorable hurling season in 2014.

 It’s timely, therefore, to discover that Mayo’s links to the game of hurling go back to ancient times.

 A sliotar found in the 1940s by Joseph Wilson of An Chrois village while cutting turf in a bog in Talach, Erris, features in an exhibition entitled, “Hair Hurling Balls: Earliest Artefacts of our National Game”, at the National Museum of Ireland – Country Life, Turlough Park, Castlebar.

 The exhibition features 14 hurling balls made from matted cow hair with a plaited horsehair covering.

 The Mayo hurling ball is in very good condition with thirteen vertical ribs and dates from circa 1483.
 Its dimensions are 5.36cm x 5.92cm and it weighs 46.47g.